08162021-dotnet-uta/CaseyPengRepo01/StoreApplication/README.md

 ## Technologies Used

-* C# Programming, ADO.NET Entity Framework, Testing Process , HTML5, CSS3, Defect Logging, Microsoft SQL Server, SQL, XML, JavaScript, HTML, CSS
+* C# Programming, ADO.NET Entity Framework, XUnit, HTML5, CSS3, Defect Logging, Microsoft SQL Server, SQL, XML, JavaScript, HTML, CSS

 ## Features

-Functiona
+List of features
-* Awesome feature 1
+* User can log in or sign up if they don't have an account
-* Awesome feature 2
+* User can see list of stores and their location and pick one to see all the available inventories
-* Awesome feature 3
+* User can add available inventories of a store, add them to cart and checkout

 To-do list:
 * Wow improvement to be done 1